Hi there and welcome to this guide full of family friendly things to do in St Augustine with kids!

 Another one of my St. Augustine faves!
 The views from the top are incredible and in my opinion you can never go wrong with learning a bit of history.
 So many different cultures have a history at the Castillo De San Marcos and in St. Augustine as a whole and this national monument strives to preserve that history.
 For the little ones, the castle hold different camps in the summer.
 Check out their website for exact dates, HERE.

 Ponce De Leon’s Fountain of Youth

-This is a great place to visit for adults and children.
-The bests parts of the park are drinking from the actual spring that Ponce De Leon believed to be the fountain of youth and the planetarium.
+This is, by far, one of the best things to do in St Augustine with kids!
+The best parts of the fountain of youth park are drinking from the actual spring that Ponce De Leon believed to be the fountain of youth and the planetarium.
 I also enjoyed the Navigators Planetarium and the cannon firing.
 They hold the cannon firing daily and in the planetarium they turn the night sky back to how it would have looked in 1513.

 The St. Augustine Lighthouse

 Climb the lighthouse for amazing sea views.
 They also have a ghost tour option, buy tickets through this link for the only ghost tour that actually gets you inside the lighthouse during the tour.
 Another tour option is the Sunset/Moonrise Tour which gives you a perfect sunset view with champagne and hors d’oeuvres.
 Keep in mind that climbing the lighthouse

 Stop for a bite to eat at one of St. Augustines yummy and kid approved restaurants.

 They have incredibly fresh food with outdoor seating and a great pie selection.

 Cousteau’s Waffle and Milkshake Bar

 This is a super fun sweet shop and it’s super insta-worthy!
 You can get delicious loaded waffles and milkshakes with unique names like Air Kentucky and Electric Jellyfish.